iondune/ionEngine/Documentation/Pages/modules_overview.md

 [ionCore](@ref ionCore) is the basis for all other modules, a set of boilerplate functions, classes, and templates.

+[ionMath](@ref ionCore) is another basis for most modules, vector classes and geometric primitives.

 ionFramework provides basic application structures including event listeners.

 ionWindow wraps GLFW and hooks up to ionFramework interfaces.

-ionGraphics provides a interface to the graphics hardware that can be fulfilled by either DirectX or OpenGL.
+[ionGraphics](@ref ionGraphics) provides a interface to the graphics hardware that can be fulfilled by either DirectX or OpenGL.

 [ionGraphicsGL](@ref ionGraphicsGL) implements the ionGraphics interfaces for OpenGL.